saivenkatram-git/saivenkatram-git/README.md

 👯 I’m looking to collaborate on GoLang, Typescript and JS Frontend / Backend Projects

-👀 I'm interested in LLMs, Decentralization, Scaling and Optimizing Solutions

 💬 Ask me about Next.js, GoLang, Express and React Native

 📫 How to reach me: